Sunday, November 4, 2012

 translated the Bible into German

-When I sat down, all conversation stopped, for the men around the table smelled the westerner.
+When I sat down, all conversation stopped, for the men around the table smelled the Westerner.
 I greeted them friendly, starting to talk about this year's early spring.
-Slowly they became confident, and suddenly I listened to an argument: who of them following the Wende (political turnaround) had first taken off his United Socialistic Party (SED) party badge.
+Slowly, they became confident, and suddenly, I listened to an argument: who of them following the Wende (political turnaround) had first taken off his United Socialistic Party (SED) party badge?
 They took me into their political discussion, so I do not remember what I had for lunch.

 The symposium in Gaussig developed into an extraordinary experience wet with tears and wine.
 I will spare you the scientific details but will mention two nostalgic moments:

 1. For the first time, after more than twenty years of abstinence, I tasted salt potatoes (Salzkartoffeln).
-In contrast, Elisabeth always boils potatoes in the skin (Pellkartoffeln) to conserve their natural taste and nutrient.
+In contrast, Elisabeth always boils potatoes in the skin (Pellkartoffeln) to conserve their natural taste and nutrients.

 Salzkartoffeln (Photo Wikipedia)